hassoeni/RedwoodByHassoeni/TutorialTricks.md

 10. Dynamic routing dus hoe display je een single item url. wanneer je op je blog drukt.
 Aller eerst moet je een artikel pagina genereren met yarn rw g page artikel.
 10a. vervolgens ga je naar je Success Query en voeg jeen link tag toe met to={routes.artikel({ id: whateverjegemapdenameis.id})}
-10b. vergeet in je artikel pagina niet je de autogegenereerde Link te verwijderen anders houdt je <error> aan
+10b. vergeet in je artikel pagina niet je de autogegenereerde Link te verwijderen anders houdt je <error> aan Using the Param
+Ok, so the ID is in the URL.
+What do we need next in order to display a specific post?
+It sounds like we'll be doing some data retrieval from the database, which means we want a cell.
+Note the singular Article here since we're only displaying one:
+11.